 If you want an all natural, no augmentation, no medication birth, Great!
 You’ll do well if you are prepped and prepared for it.
 Let me tell you something.
 We can’t make labor easier for you.
 We can’t make everything go right for you, either.

-It’s not the decision maker
+Your Birth Plan is not the decision maker

 That’s just the funniest thing I’ve ever heard in my entire life.
 A piece of paper in the ultimate resource in the decision-making when you are birthing a child??
 What!??